Memories from the National Sites

 - Introduce the students to the "What Did I See?" worksheet.
 Explain that they are to choose at least three things that they would see at the site to write about on their virtual postcard.
 Allow them computer time to research one of the featured sites.
 Have the students record their findings on the worksheet.

-- Present the postcards or scrapbooks to the class.
+- Have the students present the postcards and scrapbooks to the class.

 - Allow students to work in pairs.